 After all this, the idea that the audience might fail to retain most of any given presentation is highly discouraging.
 So, the question becomes: How can speakers design their presentations to maximize audience retention?

 The key is really thinking outside the box to engage your presentation audience.

 There’s a reason many text-heavy books include an insert in the middle full of photographs—because images bring concepts to life in a different way than words alone.
 Words and imagery can be highly complementary; they work together to provide a more complete perspective on any given subject.

 Plus, there’s the fact that people learn differently.
 While some people may focus primarily on your words for retention, others will connect more deeply with imagery.
+If you’re looking for a winning PowerPoint Design solution, try Convinced.
 Incorporating a healthy dose of photographs, diagrams, video clips and the like helps reinforce concepts for everyone, but especially visual learners.

 Gamify Learning and Retention

 Delivering a presentation means competing against audience members’ naturally finite attention spans.
 The last thing you want to do is bombard them with so much straightforward information that it sends them into a stupor.
 This is when you’ll start to notice the tell-tale signs of checked-out listeners, like fidgeting, staring off into space and perhaps even covert cell phone usage.

 Incorporating interactive presentation games can engage and re-engage audience members while also reinforcing key concepts.
 For instance, who doesn’t love a rousing game of trivia?
 Using an audience response system, presenters can quiz the audience on multiple-choice questions related to the presentation at hand.
 Participants can play for points using their mobile devices, giving everyone incentive to listen up and think critically.